Arrival

 - You will remain carefully draped throughout the entire massage to maintain privacy and respect.

 If you choose to wear underwear, silkies are the best (or thongs for women).
-Boxer-briefs are the hardest to work around and will restrict us from being able to use certain techniques to treat low back, glute and hamstring issues.
+Boxer-briefs are the hardest to work around and will restrict me from being able to use certain techniques to treat low back, glute and hamstring issues.

 Be sure to remove all jewelry prior to the massage.
 Wedding bands can stay on.